Nerves ahead of ECB halt European share rally

 "Clearly if we don't get something concrete from the ECB then all bets are off, and markets will be very disappointed," Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets, said.
 "But let's say Draghi puts his money where his mouth is...
 I would say that we should have a fairly solid month of August."

-"Maybe Thursday... we'll get some 'buy the rumor sell the fact'.
-But after, if people realize that central banks will basically flood the markets with liquidity - typically risky assets go up in that type of environment."
+"Maybe Thursday... we'll get some 'buy the rumour sell the fact'.
+But after, if people realise that central banks will basically flood the markets with liquidity - typically risky assets go up in that type of environment."

 BANKS, BP